galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 # VGP assembly workflow structure

-The VGP assembly pipeline has a modular organization, consisting in five main subworkflows (fig. 1), each one integrated by a series of data manipulation steps.
+The {VGP} assembly pipeline has a modular organization, consisting in five main subworkflows (fig. 1), each one integrated by a series of data manipulation steps.
 Firstly, it allows the evaluation of intermediate steps, which facilitates the modification of parameters if necessary, without the need to start from the initial stage.
 Secondly, it allows to adapt the workflow to the available data.

 > ![Figure 1: VGP pipeline modules](../../images/vgp_assembly/VGP_workflow_modules.png "VGP assembly pipeline.
 The VGP workflow is implemented in a modular fashion: it consists of five independent subworkflows.
 In addition, it includes some additional workflows (not shown in the figure), required for exporting the results to GenomeArk.")

-The VGP pipeline integrates two workflows to generate scaffolds from the contig level assemblies generated from the HiFi reads.
-When Hi-C data and Bionano data are available, the default pipeline is running the Bionano workflow first, followed by the Hi-C workflow.
-However, it is possible that Bionano data may not be available, in which case the HiC workflow can be used directly on the initial purged assembly.
+The VGP pipeline first uses an assembly program to generate {contigs}.
+When {Hi-C} data and Bionano data are avilable, then they are used to generate {scaffolds}.
+When both data types are available, then Bionano scaffolding is run first before Hi-C scaffolding, but if optical maps are not available then HiC scaffolding can be run on the contigs.

 > <comment-title>Input option order</comment-title>
 > This tutorial assumes the input datasets are high-quality.
 QC on raw read data should be performed before it is used.
 QC on raw read data is outside the scope of this tutorial.